haguremetal999/-telescope_Ver2/README.txt

 Please read this file from bottom to top to follow the revision history.
+27 May 2020
+I forget to say that the MacOS file system can not distinguish the capical and small characters in the file names.
+And I by mistake made two strange name files aPixel.cc and aPixel.hh.
+This information is not properly trnsferred to the git system.
+If compiler errors happen  in your computer, please change the names as follows.
+$ mv apixel.cc temp.cc
+$ mv temp.cc aPixel.cc
+(You can not $ mv apixel.cc aPixel.cc  on the file system of MacOS.)
 26 May 2020
 Change directory organization
 telescope/source    source files